HazyResearch/deepdive/doc/index.md

 root: "."
 ---

+### What does DeepDive do?

+DeepDive helps create structured data (SQL tables) from unstructured information (text documents) and integrate it with an existing structured database.
+DeepDive is used to extract sophisticated relationships between entities and make inference about facts involving those entities.
+DeepDive can process structured, unstructured, clean, or noisy data and put the results into a database for consumption by standard tools that consumed structured data, e.g., visualization tools like Tablaeu, analytics tools like Excel.

 ### What is DeepDive?

-DeepDive is a new type of data management system that enables one to tackle extraction, integration, and prediction problems in a single system, which allows users to rapidly end-to-end construct sophisticated data pipelines, such as, document-based BI systems.
-By allowing users to build their system end-to-end, users can focus on the portion of their system that most directly improves the quality of their application.
-In contrast, previous pipeline-based systems require developers to build extractors, integration code, and other components without any clear idea of how their changes improve the quality of their end data product.
-This simple insight allows DeepDive systems to produce higher quality in less time.
+DeepDive is a new type of data management system that enables one to tackle extraction, integration, and prediction problems in a single system, which allows users to rapidly construct sophisticated end-to-end data pipelines, such as, document-based BI systems.
+By allowing users to build their system end-to-end, users focus on the portion of their system that most directly improves the quality of their application.
+In contrast, previous pipeline-based systems require developers to build extractors, integration code, and other components&mdash;without any clear idea of how their changes improve the quality of their data product.
+This simple insight allows DeepDive systems to produce higher quality data in less time.
 DeepDive-based systems are used by users without machine learning expertise in a number of domains from paleobiology to genomics to human trafficking, see our [showcase](doc/showcase/apps.html) for examples.

-DeepDive is a **trained system** that uses machine learning to cope with the various forms of noise and imprecision.
-DeepDive is designed to make it easy for users to train the system through low-level feedback (as in standard machine learning approaches) and rich, structured domain knowledge via rules.
-DeepDive has an emphasis on enabling non-machine-learning experts, and DeepDive's technical innovations are in the ability to solve the result statistical inference problems at massive scale and in the programming and interaction model.
+DeepDive is a **trained system** that uses machine learning to cope with various forms of noise and imprecision.
+DeepDive is designed to make it easy for users to train the system through low-level feedback via the [MindTagger interface](doc/basics/labeling.html) and rich, structured domain knowledge via rules.
+DeepDive wants to enable experts who do not have machine learning expertise.
+One of DeepDive's key technical innovations is the ability to solve the statistical inference at massive scale.

 DeepDive differs from traditional systems in several ways: